thorsten/phpMyFAQ/documentation/documentation.md

 * We recommend using a PHP accelerator or opcode cache like APC
 * Allocate at least 64MB of memory to each PHP process
-* Required extensions: GD, JSON, Session, MBString, Filter, XMLWriter, SPL
+* Required extensions: GD, JSON, Session, MBString, Filter, XMLWriter, SPL, FileInfo
 * Recommended configuration:

     	register_globals = off